veragluscevic/veragluscevic.github.io/gluscevic.markdown

 ---
 ![universe]({{veragluscevic.github.io}}/dm.png){:width="1000" height="100"}

-At this time I am not accepting new students, highschool interns, or summer researchers.
+At this time I am not accepting new students, high school interns, or summer researchers.
 If you are a USC undergraduate student interested the work we do email me at <b>vera.gluscevic@usc.edu</b>.
 If you are looking for a posdoc postion email me at <b>vera.gluscevic@usc.edu</b>.
 I particularly encourage applications from postdocs and students committed to advocacy for diversity and inclusion in physics.

-I've had the pleasure to work with many very talented students and postdocs at USC and beyond.

-### Current: ###
+### Current Members: ###

 ![RuiAn]({{veragluscevic.github.io}}/assets/img/RuiAn.jpg){:width="45%"}